E-Sign Banner

 Professional Fundraiser Agreements (Charities)

-The documents in this Professional Fundraiser Agreements (Charities) folder are compliant with the UK GDPR (UK General Data Protection Regulation).
-They also comply with the charity law requirements governing arrangements between a charity and a “professional fundraiser”.
+These Professional Fundraiser Agreement (Charities) templates are compliant with the UK GDPR (UK General Data Protection Regulation).
+They have been drafted by experienced charity solicitors to comply with the charity law requirements governing arrangements between a charity and a “professional fundraiser”.
 In particular, charity law requires the professional fundraiser to enter into a written agreement with the charity, not only setting out the deal between them but also covering a number of other particular matters specified by the legislation.

 A “professional fundraiser” is defined under charity law as any person or organisation which carries on a “fundraising business”, i.e. “a business carried on for gain and wholly or primarily engaged in soliciting or otherwise procuring money or other property for charitable, benevolent or philanthropic purposes”.